 History

-IXDIA has been at the forefront of interaction design and interactive art since 1996 — long before UX/UI had a seat at every product table, and long before "human-centered design" became a hiring requirement.
-We were thinking about how people experience technology when most programs weren't asking the question at all.
+IxDIA has been at the forefront of interaction design and interactive art since 1996, before UX/UI had a seat at every product table and before human-centered design became a hiring requirement.

-Over nearly three decades and 420+ graduates, our thesis projects have tackled everything from interactive cinema and educational tools to mobile applications, public installations, and speculative design.
-They are team-based, real-world, and built to go somewhere — not just satisfy a committee.
-Many have won national and international awards.
+Over nearly three decades and 420+ graduates, our thesis projects have tackled interactive cinema, educational tools, mobile applications, public installations, and speculative design.
+They are team-based, real-world, and built to go somewhere.

-What hasn't changed in all that time: the belief that the most powerful design work happens when diverse people with different backgrounds, skills, and lived experiences build things together.
-That's not a recent value we adopted.
-It's how this program was founded, and it's how we still run today.
+What has not changed is the belief that powerful design work happens when people with different backgrounds, skills, and lived experiences build things together.